JosephLenton/Greek/Readme.md

 These can be called from your user script.

+### setDefaultFolder( path )

+For new explorer panes, this is the folder they will open by default.
+The path must exist.

+If no default folder is given, then it will use your home directory by default.

 ### onOpenFile( app:sting, path:sting )

 Is called when Tileack goes to open a file.
 If you return false, then the